Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 quite a few of the more interesting Oncidium species were split out into other genera.
 Alas, without any officially-recognized Odontoglossum

-species remaining, there cannot be any Degarmoara hybrids!
+species remaining, and many Oncidium now using other names, there cannot be any Degarmoara hybrids!
+The original Degarmoara, created

 Eponymous orchids: Cymbidium Lloyd DeGarmo (registered in 1970 by another SCOS member and nurseryman, Clark Day, Jr.), Cym.
 Agnes